 Eggs of Delia coarctata are laid during the summer months in bare soil or in soil under a root crop.
-The eggs hatch in the following spring and the larvae bore into the wheat plant.
-Both winter and early-sown spring wheat may be damaged.
+The eggs hatch in the following spring and the larvae bore into the barley plant.
+Both winter and early sown spring barley may be damaged.
 The central shoot of the attacked plant dies, turning yellow although the outer leaves remain green.
 The larvae move from tiller to tiller on the same plant and sometimes through the soil to another plant.
-Damage is common and can be serious.
-Opomyza florum is another cereal fly which mines wheat stems like D. coarctata.
+Damage is common and often serious.
+This pest is less important on barley than on wheat, and the crop is less susceptible to damage.
+Opomyza florum is another cereal fly, which mines barley stems like D. coarctata.

 Damage can be reduced effectively by cultural methods.
-The crop rotation can be chosen so that wheat does not follow a fallow or crop which provides suitable egg-laying conditions (bare soil during July and August).
+The crop rotation can be chosen so that barley does not follow a fallow or crop which provides suitable egg-laying conditions (bare soil during July and August).
 If the crop follows grass, ploughing out can be delayed to reduce egg-laying.
 Land lying bare after harvest should not be tilled in early August as this will encourage egg-laying.
-In high-risk situations, early drilling with an increase in seed rate is recommended.
+In high risk situations, early drilling with an increase in seed rate is recommended.

-Control with insecticides is normal GPP against D. coarctata.
-The type of treatment is decided on the basis of previous cropping, crop-sowing date and the perceived level of risk based on sampling for eggs.
-Insecticides are preferably applied as seed treatments, but may also be applied as seedbed sprays at or soon after sowing, as sprays at the start of egg hatch or at peak egg hatch, and as sprays at the onset of plant damage.
+Control with insecticides is normal GPP against D. coarctata in areas where the pest is known to attack barley.
+The type of treatment is decided on the basis of crop-sowing date and the perceived level of risk based on sampling for eggs and previous cropping.
+Insecticides are preferably applied as seed treatments, but may also be applied as seedbed sprays at or soon after drilling, as sprays at the start of egg hatch or at peak egg hatch, and as sprays at the onset of plant damage.
 If a soil or seed treatment has been applied against wireworms, this may also have action against D. coarctata, according to the insecticide used.